 Project outreach with neighbors started in October of 2020, prior to the land use application submittal.
-The application was submitted on October 30th and is currently under review for completeness.
-It is expected to be reviewed in 2021 by HPC.
+The application was submitted on October 30th to the City of Aspen.
+A public hearing was held by HPC on January 13, 2021 and continued to February 10, 2021.
 The project website hosts detailed project information including scheduling updates and a project timeline, both of which will be updated as the project progresses.
 Please register at 1020eastcooperproject.com to stay up to date on applications, renderings, project schedule, and meetings.